As far as I know, there isn't, regarding at least a radical reform.Just my curiosity: is there any advocate of a spelling reform of Modern Greek?

 -tion or -ssion?
 English has the same complications.

 -An or en?
-English has the same madness (part 1, part 2)
+English has the same madness (

 -In or ein or ain?